foxtrot-robot/duolingo-acc-creator/README.md

 python3 main.py
 ```
 # Notes
-**Make sure to edit config.json.example and then rename it to config.json**
+**1.Make sure to edit config.json.example and then rename it to config.json.**
-**Make sure to focus on the windows, while generating account otherwise it will throw exception**
+**2.Make sure to focus on the windows, while generating account otherwise it will throw exception**

 # Videos
 ![GIF](gif.gif)